finn/dotfiles/nvim/.local/share/nvim/site/pack/default/start/fzf/README.md

 ### Performance

-fzf is fast and is [getting even faster][perf].
+fzf is fast.
 Performance should not be a problem in most use cases.
-However, you might want to be aware of the options that affect performance.
+However, you might want to be aware of the options that can affect performance.

 - `--ansi` tells fzf to extract and parse ANSI color codes in the input, and it makes the initial scanning slower.
 So it's not recommended that you add it